The First-Year Charter

 Immediate statutory instrument removing the binary income trap.

-Purpose: stop punishing carers for working and prepare the route to £500/week carer recognition.
+Purpose: stop punishing carers for working and prepare the route to £125/week carer recognition, with no cap on the hours a carer can work.

 6. Establish Utilico